slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On decision making

-*'May your choices reflect your choices, not your fears.' -- Nelson Mandela*

 *'A well defined problem seeks its own solution' -- Mike Brundant*

 *'I am not a product of my circumstances.
 I am a product of my decisions.' -- Stephen Cove*

+*'May your choices reflect your choices, not your fears.' -- Nelson Mandela*

 The ability to make fast decisions is a competitive advantage.

-How to decide?
+#### How to decide?

+Decision-making heuristics to remove the need for deliberation:

 - Is the decision reversible or irreversible?
 If it is reversible, we can make it fast and without perfect information.
 If a decision is irreversible, we had better slow down the decision-making process and ensure that we consider ample information and understand the problem as thoroughly as we can.

-Decision-making heuristics to remove the need for deliberation in particular situations:
+(Jeff Bezos)
+- 'Hell yes or no'.
+Say no to things you aren’t really excited about doing.
+(Derek Sivers)
+- No to any decision that requires a calculator or computer.
+(Warren Buffett)
 - Default to no (Steve Jobs).
-- 'Hell yes or no' (Derek Sivers).
-- No to any decision that requires a calculator or computer (Warren Buffett).
-- Reversible or irreversible decision.
-(Jeff Bezos).

 > *'My brother says to never make a big decision before you take a shower.'*

-However some people get paralyzed by [over thinking](#on-starting-and-timing).
-If you think too much, you’ll create a problem that wasn’t there in the first place.'*

-> *'While we are reasoning concerning life, life is gone.' -- David Hume*

 > *'Opportunity cost is how intelligent people assess things.' -- Charlie Munger*

+> *'My first thought, is never my best thought.
+My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*

 Mental models are decision making helpers.